department-of-veterans-affairs/vets-design-system-documentation/src/_components/alertboxes.md

 ### Background only alert with icon

 A background alert may be used with an icon to draw attention to important feedback.
-The iconography for background only alerts is consistent with the way icons are used in non-background only alerts.
+The iconography for background only alerts is consistent with the way icons are used in standard alert boxes.

 {% include storybook-preview.html story="components-va-alert--background-only-with-icon" %}